 Highly expandable and adds up to 30% more space.
 Strong piggy-back strap for toting additional bag.
 Smooth-moving wheels.
 Made of durable polyester with water-resistant PVC lining.
 Available in five colors.

 Some reports of poor exterior stitching and tears of the interior fabric after regular use.

-A rugged, lightweight, hard-shell suitcase with a spacious interior.
+A rugged, lightweight hard-shell suitcase with a spacious interior.
 Equipped with corner bumper guards.
-Meets carry-on size standards.
+Meets carry-on size standards for many airlines.
 Main compartment is designed with double-sided packing.
 Comes in several colors.

 The quality of the wheels is not as good as the quality of the case, resulting in wobbling and/or breakage.

 Expands by 1.5 inches.
 Has a built-in TSA-approved lock.
 Multidirectional wheels have a smooth range of motion.
 Telescoping handle is wobble-free.
 Holds up well through frequent travel.
 Available in over a dozen colors.